 3.1 The Board of Trustees is responsible for:

-conducting the performance appraisal for the Director of Education in accordance with the Director of Education Performance Review policy and procedure; and
+- conducting the performance appraisal for the Director of Education in accordance with the Director of Education Performance Review policy and procedure;

-reviewing the Performance Appraisal Process policy in accordance with the priorities in the Multi-Year Plan and the approved policy review cycle; and
+- reviewing the Performance Appraisal Process policy in accordance with the priorities in the Multi-Year Strategic Plan and the approved policy review cycle; and

 3.2 The Director of Education is responsible for:

-ensuring that relevant performance appraisal processes are implemented for all staff.
+- ensuring that relevant performance appraisal processes are implemented for all staff; and

 3.4 Human Resource Services is responsible for:

-ensuring the development and/or implementation of performance appraisal processes and standards in consultation with system partners; and
+- ensuring the development, implementation and monitoring of performance appraisal processes and job expectations in consultation with system partners;

-collaborating with Leadership Development to identify training criteria for performance appraisal processes.
+- collaborating with Leadership, Development, and Engagement (LD&E) to identify leadership learning and training criteria for performance appraisal processes.

 3.5 Leadership Development is responsible for:

-ensuring that supervisors are trained in performance appraisal processes; and
+- collaborating with Human Resource Services and functional leads to ensure that supervisors are trained in performance appraisal processes;

-ensuring that training and learning needs arising from performance appraisals are identified in order to develop and communicate available supports.
+- ensuring that training and learning needs arising from performance appraisals are developed and available supports communicated; and

 3.6 The Director, Associate Directors, Superintendents, Principals, Managers and Supervisors are responsible for:

-ensuring that they have and maintain the required skills and knowledge for their specific roles by engaging in available learning and training opportunities.
+- ensuring that they have and maintain the required leadership and functional skills and knowledge for their specific roles by engaging in available learning and training opportunities; and

 Approved 2011